thoremi2011/Movie_Recommender/docs/cloud_design_choices.md

 ## Containerization with Docker & AWS ECR

-### Avoiding Other Container Runtimes:
+### Why I Stick with Docker:
-Docker is the industry standard with a mature ecosystem and widespread community support.
-Alternatives like Podman or rkt, while viable, have less community penetration and may present compatibility challenges across diverse environments.
+For containerization, I choose Docker because it's the industry standard.
+It has a mature ecosystem and strong community support, which means fewer compatibility issues.
+While alternatives like Podman or rkt exist, they don't have the same level of adoption, and that can introduce unnecessary challenges when deploying across different environments.

-### Registry Integration:
+### Why AWS ECR Over Other Registries:
-Instead of using public registries such as Docker Hub or alternatives like Google Container Registry, AWS ECR offers seamless integration with AWS ECS, native IAM integration, and enhanced security, which simplifies deployments and ensures tighter control over image access.
+Instead of relying on public registries like Docker Hub or even Google Container Registry, I prefer AWS ECR.
+It integrates seamlessly with AWS ECS, has built-in IAM security, and simplifies deployments by keeping everything within the AWS ecosystem.
+This approach ensures better control over image access and security.

 ## Infrastructure Provisioning using Terraform

-### CloudFormation vs. Terraform:
+### Why I Chose Terraform Over CloudFormation:
-While AWS CloudFormation is a viable alternative for provisioning AWS resources, Terraform offers multi-cloud support and a more modular, human-readable syntax.
-This choice makes it easier to manage infrastructure as code across different environments and facilitates collaboration.
+CloudFormation is a solid option for provisioning AWS resources, but I prefer Terraform because it supports multiple cloud providers.
+Terraform’s syntax is modular and more human-readable, making it easier to manage infrastructure as code across different environments.
+It also improves team collaboration since changes are version-controlled and reusable.

-### Other Configuration Tools:
+### Why Not Use Ansible for Infrastructure?
-Tools like Ansible are more focused on configuration management rather than complete infrastructure provisioning.
-Terraform’s state management and plan/apply workflow make it a superior choice for ensuring predictable, reproducible deployments.
+While Ansible is great for configuration management, it’s not ideal for full infrastructure provisioning.
+Terraform’s state management and `plan/apply` workflow make it the better tool for ensuring predictable, repeatable deployments.
+It allows me to define everything upfront and avoid unexpected changes.

 ## Deployment on AWS ECS with Fargate

-### Server Management Overhead:
+### Why I Avoid EC2 and EKS:
-Alternatives such as running ECS on EC2 or deploying on EKS (Kubernetes) would require managing the underlying infrastructure.
-Fargate abstracts these concerns, allowing you to focus solely on the application while automatically handling server provisioning and scaling.
+Running ECS on EC2 or using EKS (Kubernetes) would mean managing the underlying infrastructure, which adds unnecessary overhead.
+With **Fargate**, I don’t have to worry about provisioning servers, scaling nodes, or patching instances.
+I can focus solely on deploying my application while AWS handles the infrastructure for me.

-### Complexity vs. Simplicity:
+### Why Fargate is the Right Fit:
-Kubernetes (via EKS) could offer more control and additional features for complex microservice architectures, but it introduces added operational complexity that is unnecessary for the current proof-of-concept.
-Fargate’s serverless model is more than sufficient for the required scalability and performance.
+Kubernetes (via EKS) offers more control and advanced features, but in this case, it's overkill.
+For my use case, Fargate’s serverless model provides everything I need—scalability, ease of deployment, and minimal operational complexity.

 ## Load Balancing and Security

-### Choosing ALB over NLB or Third-Party Load Balancers:
+### Why I Use ALB Instead of NLB or Third-Party Load Balancers:
-The Application Load Balancer (ALB) was selected over alternatives like the Network Load Balancer because ALB supports advanced routing features (e.g., path-based routing) that are beneficial for web applications.
-Its deep integration with ECS further simplifies traffic management and service discovery.
+I chose **Application Load Balancer (ALB)** because it supports advanced routing features like path-based routing, which is useful for web applications.
+ALB integrates seamlessly with ECS, simplifying traffic management and service discovery.
+Network Load Balancer (NLB) is better suited for low-latency, TCP-based applications, which isn’t my use case.

-### Native AWS Security Features:
+### Keeping Security Simple with AWS IAM & Security Groups:
-Instead of incorporating external security solutions, leveraging AWS IAM and Security Groups provides robust, native security controls that integrate directly with the rest of the AWS ecosystem.
-This minimizes complexity while maintaining high levels of security.
+Instead of relying on third-party security solutions, I leverage AWS **IAM** and **Security Groups**.
+These native AWS tools provide strong security controls and integrate smoothly with the rest of the AWS ecosystem.
+This keeps things simple while maintaining a high level of security.

 ## Monitoring and Auto-Scaling

-### Integrated Monitoring Solutions:
+### Why I Stick with AWS CloudWatch:
-While third-party monitoring tools exist, using AWS CloudWatch ensures tight integration with your ECS and Fargate services.
-This native approach simplifies log aggregation and metric collection without adding external dependencies.
+There are many third-party monitoring tools, but AWS **CloudWatch** is the most seamless option for my ECS and Fargate setup.
+It provides built-in log aggregation and metric collection without the need for external dependencies, keeping everything in one place.

-### Straightforward Scaling Policies:
+### A Simple Yet Effective Scaling Strategy:
-Although more complex auto-scaling strategies could incorporate multiple metrics (like memory usage or request latency), starting with CPU-based scaling is a pragmatic choice.
-It keeps the system simple and effective while leaving room to incorporate more advanced policies as needed in the future.
+While I could implement a complex auto-scaling strategy based on multiple metrics like memory usage or request latency, I start with **CPU-based scaling**.
+It’s straightforward, effective, and easy to implement.
+If necessary, I can always refine the scaling strategy later by incorporating more advanced policies.